RussianKat/RussianKat/README.md

 - 👋 Hi, I’m @RussianKat
 - 👀 I’m interested in Drones FPV VR with Motion Simulation, 3D printer and upgrades.
-- 🌱 I’m currently learning Marlin 2.0 Visual Basic and flying FPV Drones (in simulator for now:))
+- 🌱 I’m currently learning Marlin 2.0 Visual Studio Code and flying FPV Drones (in simulator for now:))
 - 💞️ I’m not looking to collaborate but always looking to learn.
 - 📫 How to reach me djmockba@hotmail.com